-- 1. The decision to delay the opening of school will be made as soon as practicable.
-Notice of the delayed opening will be given in accordance with B. above. - 2.
-Notwithstanding a provision in a collective bargaining agreement, unless the Superintendent determines otherwise, school office personnel and custodial personnel are expected to report to work on time if the opening of school is delayed. - 3.
-If weather conditions change after a delayed opening has been announced, the Superintendent may decide to close schools for the day.
+- 1. When circumstances are such as to require the late opening of school, the school day will ordinarily be delayed by two hours.
+All beginning schedules will be in effect, modified only by the two hour delay. - 21.
+The decision to delay the opening of school will be made as soon as practicable.
+Notice of the delayed opening will be given in accordance with B. above. - 32.
+Notwithstanding a provision in a collective bargaining agreement, uUnless the Superintendent determines otherwise, school office personnel and custodial personnel are expected to report to work on time if the opening of school is delayed. - 43.
+If weather conditions change deteriorate after a delayed opening has been announced, the Superintendent may decide to close schools for the day.
 This decision will be made as soon as practicable.
-Notice of the closing of schools for the day will be given in accordance with B.1. above. - 4.
+Notice of the closing of schools for the day will be given in accordance with B.1. above. - 54.
 The Principal of each school will modify the school's schedule to accommodate the shorter day.
-After-school and athletic events may be canceled.
+Morning schedules may be eanceled.
+After-school and athletic events may be canceled. - 6.
+Lunch will be served as usual, but may be delayed.